Matroids, Feynman categories, and Koszul duality: The Feynman category

-\begin{lemma} We have an isomorphism of built lattices \end{lemma} \begin{proof} We just need to show that the irreducible built lattices appearing on the left are canonically isomorphic to the irreducible built lattices appearing on the right.
-Let $K$ be some element in some $\S_i$ and let $K_1, ... \,, K_p$ be the maximal elements of $(\S_i)_{<K}$.
-We need to find an isomorphism of built lattice
+\begin{lemma} There is an isomorphism of built lattices \end{lemma} \begin{proof} The irreducible summands of the built lattice on the left-hand side are indexed by $\bigsqcup \S_i$, which is also the case of the irreducible summands appearing on the right-hand side, by Lemma \ref{rmkinj} and Lemma \ref{lemmaforest}.
+We need to show that the irreducible built lattice indexed by some element $K$ in some $\S_i$ on the left-hand side is isomorphic to the irreducible built lattice indexed by the same element in the right-hand side.
+If we denote by $K_1,\ldots, K_p$ the maximal elements of $(\S_i)_{<K}$, the former irreducible built lattice is